Ohio officials worry about possible new spills from Rover natgas pipe

 One billion cubic feet per day of gas can supply about five million U.S. homes.

-ETP said Friday it expects to finish Rover by the end of the first quarter.
+ETP said in December it expected to finish Rover by the end of the first quarter.

 Major gas producers that have signed up to use Rover include units of privately held Ascent Resources LLC, Antero Resources Corp, Range Resources Corp, Southwestern Energy Co, Eclipse Resources Corp and EQT Corp.